peterchang77/dl_tutorial/README.md

 * activate the `dl_aws` conda environment
 * launch a Jupyter server listening of port 8888

-Make careful note of the suffix of the provided address including login token:
+Upon execution, two URLs are shown:

 ![AWS Jupyter server](./screenshots/aws-jupyter01.png)

+The first URL is prefixed with `0.0.0.0`, the default template provided by the Jupyter notebook server, and the second URL is created by an auto-IP detection script, filling the address with your public IP address.
+If this does not appear, see **Finding your public IP address** section below to locate this manually.

-To connect to this Jupyter server, open a web-browser (e.g. Google Chrome), replace the `0.0.0.0` in the provided address with your own public IP address and enter the entire string into the address bar.
-In the above screenshots, the public IP address is `34.215.158.68` therefore the address is:
+To connect to this Jupyter server, open a web-browser (e.g. Google Chrome) enter the URL into the address bar.

 ![AWS Jupyter server](./screenshots/aws-jupyter02.png)